oschl-git/methuselah/README.md

 ```
 Make sure these files are ignored in all version control and the **token is always kept secret**.

+Other configuration options are explained in the default configuration file and can also be overriden.

-The default configuration file is versioned and should never be modified directly.
+**The default configuration file is versioned and should never be modified directly.**

 ## License
 The bot is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).